Have you ever noticed that stream of voices chattering away in your mind?

 And how you approach the practice is just as valuable as the practice itself.

-Some days the mind will be very busy just like life can be sometimes.
+Some days the mind can be very busy just like life can be sometimes.

 Making the time to disconnect from the outside world and dive in is both an act of kindness to yourself and an act of courage.